Skip to content

 Do the math before you hire another runner.

 A Pudu BellaBot runs plates and buses tables for about $335 a month.
 A runner costs more than that in a week.
-We already run one at Haidilao San Diego — here's what it actually replaces.
+We already run these on live restaurant floors — here's what it actually replaces.

-The Pudu delivery robot running plates at Haidilao San Diego
+A Pudu BellaBot delivery robot running plates in a restaurant

 / the math your GM already knows